24Ryou/Codewars/codewars.md

 For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".

 Note: for this kata `y` isn't considered a vowel.
-Trolls are attacking your comment section!

-A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.

-Your task is to write a function that takes a string and return a new string with all vowels removed.

-For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".

-Note: for this kata `y` isn't considered a vowel.

 ```py
 disemvowel = lambda x :  re.sub("[aeiouAEIOU]","",x)